curlsloth/NYU-HPC-4-newbies/README.md

 du -sh  /ext3
 # output should be something like 6.0G    /ext3
 ```
 Now, exit the Singularity container and then rename the overlay image.
-Typing 'exit' and hitting enter will exit the Singularity container if you are currently inside it.
-You can tell if you're in a Singularity container because your prompt will be different, such as showing the prompt 'Singularity>'
+Typing `exit'`and hitting enter will exit the Singularity container if you are currently inside it.
+You can tell if you're in a Singularity container because your prompt will be different, such as showing the prompt `Singularity>`
 ```
 exit
 mv overlay-15GB-500K.ext3 my_pytorch.ext3